DevEkode/osu-replayViewer-web/README.md

 * Show more stats into the view page
 * Profile for players to edit theirs replays
 * Page to compare two replays (with graphs and stats)
+* Use mirror for beatmaps not available on the osu website

 ## Authors